 Old Dominion University

-Old Dominion University (ODU) has been a public research university in Norfolk, Virginia for over 80 years, and is one of the nation's largest providers of online distance learning courses.
+Old Dominion University (ODU) has been a public research university in Norfolk, Virginia for over 80 years, and is one of the American's largest providers of online distance learning courses.

 It comprises over 24,000 students and over 1,200 teachers.
 Old Dominion University offers 70 bachelors, 60 masters and 36 doctoral degree programs and 2 educational specialist degrees.
 ODU's eminent scholarship and innovative and engaging teaching foster nationally recognized programs.
 Additionally, ODU prides itself in providing cutting-edge research and strategic partnerships with government, business, industry, organizations, and the arts.